top of page

 Forest Management Plans

 Forestry plans are a compilation of vital data and information regarding a specific tract of forestland.
 These plans can be written for eligibility in the N.Y.S.
 Forest Tax Law (Sec.
-480-A; up to 80% tax reduction), the Watershed Forestry Program (provides funding toward the cost of plan development), Forest Stewardship Program and other forest management programs.
+480-A; up to 80% tax reduction), the Watershed Forestry Program (provides funding toward the cost of plan development), Forest Stewardship Program, the Regenerate New York program, and other forest management programs.

 Forest Management Plans are written and designed to be used as a tool to help the forest owner to achieve their landownership goals and objectives.
 Plans usually consist of inventories of the available resources.
 Resources can include; timber, soils, water, wildlife, maps (may include aerial photos), forest cover types, U.S.G.S. topographic maps, and property boundaries.
 Recommendations on how to achieve your specific resource and financial goals are the key to a useful forest management plan.
 Management strategies are then developed based on available resources and the vision and goals you have for your forestland.